rajkorde/ExamGPTCloud/README.md

 ### 4.1 Frontend

-- Technology: React.js
+- Technology: React.js, Bootstrap
+- Requirements: Works on all mobile, tablets and desktop.
 - Hosting: AWS S3 (Static Website Hosting)
 - Features:
+  - Inform the user User about ExamGPT.
-  - User input form for Exam Name, Email, and PDF upload.
+  - Get input form for Exam Name, Email, and PDF upload and send to backend.
-  - Displays exam_code after submission.
-  - Handles file upload to S3 via pre-signed URL.
+  - Upload Study material (refered to PDF file from here on) to pre-signed URL provided by backend.
+  - Displays exam_code after submission and show next steps.

 ### 4.2 Backend

 - AWS Lambda Functions

   - create_exam:
+    - Creates the initial Exam and pre-signed URL
+    - Trigger: /create_exam in API Gateway
+    - Inputs: Exam Name, Email, pdf File location
+    - Functionality:
-    - Generates a unique exam_code.
+      - Creates an Exam object with a unique exam_code
-    - Stores exam details in ExamTable (DynamoDB).
+      - Stores Exam object with all exam details in ExamTable (DynamoDB).
-    - Generates a pre-signed S3 URL.
+      - Generates a pre-signed S3 URL and sends it (and exam_code) to frontend.
+    - Notes:
+      - Uses pre-signed S3 URL because direct upload through API gateway has a limit of 10 MB.
+Upload using pre-signed S3 URL is 5 GB.
-  - Chunker:
+  - chunker:
+    - Chunks pdf files into small chunks and triggers a series of generate lambdas that will create flashcards and multiple choices questions (refered to QA henceforth) for each of the chunks
-    - Triggered by S3 put object event.
+    - Trigger: S3 ObjectCreated event.
+    - Inputs: bucket_name, location (of the object), exam_code (extracted from object path)
+    - Functionality:
+      - Downloads study material from S3
       - Chunks PDF into smaller parts.
       - Stores chunks in ChunkTable (DynamoDB).
+      - Creates ExamTracker object and saves in WorkTrackerTable (DynamoDB).
+This table is used for handling race conditions when various generate lambdas finish.
+      - Updates Exam state to CHUNKED.
-    - Publishes SNS messages to ChunkTopic.
+      - Breaks list of chunks in batches of CHUNK_BATCH_SIZE and publishes one SNS messages to ChunkTopic for each batch.
+    - Notes:
+      - Since spinning up a new lambda for each chunk would be slow and spinning up only a single lambda would not be practical (because of 15 minute execution limits of AWS lambdas), a batching approach is used.
+Each generate lambda would handle a batch of chunks.
+      - To ensure that we can track the completion of all of the generate lamdbas, a work tracker table is used that tracks the completion of each generate lambda.
-  - Generate:
+  - generate:

+    - Generate a set of QA (flash cards and multiple choices) for a batch of chunks using AI.
-    - Subscribed to ChunkTopic.
+    - Trigger: Subscribed to SNS ChunkTopic
+    - Inputs: list of chunk_ids (indicating the batch), exam_code, last_chunk (indicating whether this is the last batch of chunks)
+    - Functionality:

+      - Get all chunk objects and exam object from DynamoDB tables (ExamTable and ChunkTable)
+      - Get model keys from SSM
       - Generates flashcards and MCQs for each chunk.
+      - For each chunk that generates at least one Flashcard or MCQ, sets the appropriate flags in the ChunkTable
-    - Stores data in QATable (DynamoDB).
+      - Stores all Flashcards and MCQs in QATable (DynamoDB).
+      - Once it is done with the work, updates the completed_worker count in WorkTrackerTable.
-    - For the last batch, publishes to ValidateTopic.
+      - If its the last batch, publishes SNS message to ValidateTopic.

+    - Notes:
+      - The AI model first checks if the chunk has enough content to generate a flashcard or MCQ.
+Sometimes the chunk is mainly comprised on Table of Contents or copyright notices etc, so this is skipped

-  - Validate:
+  - validate:

+    - Validates that QA has been generated correctly for an exam.
+Publishes some stats on the QA generation.
-    - Subscribed to ValidateTopic.
+    - Trigger: Subscribed to SNS ValidateTopic
-    - Verifies all chunks are processed.
+    - Input: exam_code
+    - Functionality
+      - Gets Exam object from ExamTable (DynamoDB).
+      - Waits for all generate lambdas to finish using the WorkTrackerTable (or times out).
+      - Gets Chunks and QAs from DynamoDB and publishes stats on processing of the exam.
+      - If most of the chunks are processed (controlled by CHUNK_PROCESSED_RATIO), considers the QA generation as complete.
-    - Sends completion email via SES.
+      - If QA generation is complete, sends completion email to user via SES.

-  - ChatServer:
+  - chat_server:
     - Handles Telegram bot interactions.
+    - Trigger: /chat in API gateway
+    - Functionality:
+      - Gets telegram bot token from SSM
+      - Loads chat state from S3
+      - Initializes Telegram bot application with persistence initialized with chat state
+      - Processes the message using CommandHandlers and ConversationHandlers
+      - Saves chat state back to S3
+    - Notes:
-    - Stores chat state in S3.
+      - Chat state is stored in pickle format.

-    - Supports u\* ser commands for exam registration and practice sessions.
-- AWS Services
+- Other AWS Services
   - API Gateway: Routes HTTP requests to Lambda functions.
   - SSM Parameter Store: Config management for app (Secrets, Config, Runtime Environment etc)
   - DynamoDB Tables:
     - ExamTable: Stores exam metadata.
     - ChunkTable: Stores chunk information.
     - QATable: Stores generated flashcards and MCQs.
+    - WorkTrackerTable: Stores generate lamdbas state
+- Amazon S3:
-- Amazon S3: Stores uploaded PDFs and chat states.
+  - Stores uploaded PDFs (ContentBucket).
+  - Stores the telegram chat state (ChatBucket).
+  - Hosts the react frontend app (Domain Name).
 - Amazon SNS (Simple Notification Service):
   - Topics: ChunkTopic, ValidateTopic.
   - Facilitates communication between Lambdas.
 - Amazon SES (Simple Email Service):
-  Sends emails to users upon exam readiness.
+  - Sends emails to users upon exam readiness.

 ### 4.3 Third-Party Services